 Above all, have fun reading this, and remember, giving birth is different for everyone.
 Enjoy your process and prepare for it the best you can.

-Truths about Being Pregnant for the First Time
+Real Truths About Being Pregnant for the First Time

 Being pregnant for the first time is such an incredible moment of your life.
-However, some of it may not be as glamorous as you may have thought.
+However, some of it may not be as glamorous as you may have hoped for.

 Unfortunately, a lot of what I’m going to share is – well, just plain gross.
 Sorry, but that is the nature of what creating a human being involves.